noahehall/theBookOfNoah/linux/docker/docker.md

 ### dockerfile
   - a file that contains instructions for building an image
-  - instructions are followed by the docker iamge builder fro top to bottom
+  - instructions are followed by the docker image builder from top to bottom
+  - uses extensive caching to aid rapid development and iteration

   - keys
     - FROM image:tag
-      - use this image as the starting point
+      - i.e. sets the layer stack to start from a specific image
       - must be the first line in the dockerfile
       -
     - MAINTAINER "super@dope.com"